 Tell Others.
 Tell Everyone!

-In my opinion, based on history of product development over the last 200 plus years, this law needs to be reversed to the “First to Invent”, not only for our sake but for the future of everyone and this country.
+In my opinion, based on history of product development over the last 200 plus years, this patent law needs to be reversed to the “First to Invent”, not only for our sake, but for the future of everyone and this country.

 In the world of social media, I ask that you tell others and tell everyone using every available social method you use.
 Let’s get our voices heard.
 It will be from your inquiries and demands that a wrong (law) be reversed and corrected.